Firearm Not the Registered Owner│California Penal Code 25850(c)(6) PC

 6. Free Criminal Defense Consultation

-If you’ve been arrested or charged with carrying a loaded firearm and you were not the registered owner, then contact Weapons Defense Lawyer John Rogers at the Law Offices of John D. Rogers for a free consultation.
+If you’ve been arrested or charged with carrying a loaded firearm and you were not the registered owner, then contact an experienced Newport Beach criminal defense attorney at the Law Offices of John D. Rogers to schedule a free confidential case evaluation.